FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 .. centered:: Figure 4.6-8 TPD track record

-- **Step3 Check robot mode**：Check whether the robot mode is in manual mode.
+- **Step3 Check robot mode**:Check whether the robot mode is in manual mode.
 If not, switch to manual mode.
 In manual mode, there are two ways to switch to drag teaching mode, one is long press the end button, and the other is interface dragging mode It is recommended to switch the robot from the interface to the drag teaching mode in the TPD record.
 As shown in Figure 4.6-9;

 .. image:: teaching_pendant_software/067.png
    :width: 3in